 If you’re already thinking about changing areas of specialism, e.g. leaving audit (you’re not alone), then now is the time!
 Working your way up and getting too specialist means that moving out of that area is going to be very tricky and nearly impossible if you’re not happy to take a pay cut.
 Don’t get too senior, too expensive and too specialist or you’ll get stuck.
 Making a move from accounts to tax or from mainstream accountancy into forensics or transactional services is best done as a newly qualified.
 At the same time, take into account the advantages of joining a top firm again.
 Many will hire you as an auditor and then within 12 months, let you embark on a secondment in the area of the business you’re actually keen on.
 This opportunity is not often a possibility in smaller firms.

-Other things to consider are the environment you’re in, wider benefits, long term career goals, etc. If you want to be a general practitioner, staying at BDO isn’t going to help – if you want to be a specialist in mergers & acquisitions, staying at Smith & Co won’t help.
-Be practical and think about your longer term goals.
-If you want to be Partner, do you want to be 1 of 4 partners, or 1 of 400?
+Other things to consider are the environment you’re in, wider benefits, long-term career goals, etc. If you want to be a general practitioner, staying at BDO isn’t going to help – if you want to be a specialist in mergers & acquisitions, staying at Smith & Co won’t help.
+Be practical and think about your longer-term goals.
+If you want to be a Partner, do you want to be 1 of 4 partners or 1 of 400?
 If you’re planning children in the next 5 years, how is your firm with flexible working?
 This is the time to think about your priorities and focus on what is going to get you to your goals but keep you happy at the same time.

 Whatever it is on your mind, we all would be happy to have a conversation with you and hear out your thought process.
 I recommend at least establishing what options you have, alongside what your firm has to offer.

-Stephanie Orchard is a Senior Consultant at Harvey John.
+Meg Glencross is a Consultant at Harvey John.

 If you would like to see our company updates and industry insights, follow our LinkedIn page here.